 - Expect Sport Management Conferences

 - Gain hands-on management skills with various MEAC, CIAA, ACC, and Mid-Atlantic conferences

 - Travel to major sports cities to meet top management to enhance student professional development

 - Homecoming, Founder 's Day Convocation and Hoops for Heart

 - Volunteer with various non-profit agencies

 - Collect and donate to the homeless

 - Special guests attend Sport Management Majors meetings to discuss a variety of topics in the sport business.

 - Other students wanting to attend graduate school.

 - SHAPE America: Society of Health and Physical Educators

-- North Carolina Alliance for Athletics, Physical Education, Recreation and Dance (NCAAHPERD)
+- North Carolina Alliance for Athletics, Health, Physical Education, Recreation, Dance, and Sport Management (NCAAHPERD-SM)